Bypassing the Exponential Dependency: Looped Transformers Efficiently Learn In-context by Multi-step Gradient Descent: GRADIENT COMPUTATION IN LOOPED TRANSFORMER

 This result provides a quantitative measure of the model's accuracy, linking it directly to the number of iterations and multi-step gradient descent results of linear regression in Eq.~\eqref{eq:gd_update}.

 Finally, we present our main theoretical contribution, which encapsulates the core findings of our work: \begin{theorem}[Main result.
-Formal version of Theorem~\ref{thm:main:informal}] Let $\kappa$ be the condition number defined in Definition~\ref{def:condition}.
+Formal version of Theorem~\ref{thm:main:informal}] Let $X \in \R^{n \times d}$, $ y \in \R^{n}$, and $\theta \in \R^d$ be defined in Definition~\ref{def:grad}.
+Let $\kappa$ be the condition number defined in Definition~\ref{def:condition}.
 Let $T$ be the number of loops.
 Let the initial point $q^{(0)} = {\bf 0}_d$.
 Then, we have the final prediction error satisfies

 \end{theorem} \begin{proof} The proof directly follows Lemma~\ref{lem:loss} and Theorem~\ref{thm:optimz_polyn}. \end{proof}

 In Theorem~\ref{thm:main}, as long as the condition number is constant, we can see that the linear looped Transformer will perform better when the loop number is increasing, i.e., the error will exponentially decay to $0$.
 Usually, we only need $O(d)$ numbers of in-context examples to guarantee a constant $\kappa$.